-Do not hang or nail lights into your shingles or make any holes so you can have the lights pass through it.
+Do not hang or nail lights into your shingles or make any holes so you can have the lights pass through them.
 The moment you bore a hole on your roofing system, you are inviting moisture and water to penetrate your home which can result in a serious roofing problem.
 If you want your roof to light up for the season, purchase light clips made specifically for attaching lights to your roof.
 There are several kinds made for shingles and gutter.

-Avoid putting heavy objects like statues, figurines and other large cutouts on your roof as it could damage your shingles.
+Avoid putting heavy objects like statues, figurines, and other large cutouts on your roof as it could damage your shingles.
 If you can’t resist displaying your most-prized and large Christmas decorations, then have them displayed on your lawn or your garden.

 When it comes to setting up your seasonal decoration on your roof, it is always better to have someone to help you.
 Have someone provide support to the ladder for you as you climb, hand the decorations to you when you are already on the top, and most of all, help you should there be an emergency.
-If you have someone to help you, the task will be easier and lesser chances of getting your property damaged.
+If you have someone to help you, the task will be easier and have lesser chances of getting your property damaged.

 After the holiday season, when the festive air has already worn out, it is just right to start removing your Christmas decorations and keep them in another place.
-Do not rip your decorations or pull them drastically as it will not only damage your seasonal items, but it could also harm your roofing system.
+Do not rip your decorations or pull them drastically as it will not only damage your seasonal items but could also harm your roofing system.

 Christmas is a time to enjoy and celebrate and not to deal with roofing.
 So don’t overdo it and make sure to add lights the right way.